 Find Cheap Renters Insurance Quotes in Your Area

 Renters insurance protects you from life's unexpected mishaps.
 In exchange for a monthly premium, your renters insurance company will reimburse you for financial losses you experience.
 This includes things like accidents, fires and theft.
-Renters insurance also provides liability coverage, which will pay for financial losses others experience that you've caused.
+Renters insurance also provides liability coverage, which pays for financial losses others experience that you've caused.

-It's affordable, too—often less than $20 per month.
+It's affordable, too — often less than $20 per month.
 Anyone who doesn't own the home they live in should consider buying renters insurance, whether they've signed a lease or are staying rent-free with friends or family.

 If you're paying for renters insurance every month, you and your insurance company have agreed that it will reimburse you in case your apartment or the things you have inside it are damaged, destroyed or stolen.
-You'll also be protected by renters liability coverage, which will pay if you accidentally hurt someone else, or cause damage to their property.
+You'll also be protected by liability coverage, which will pay if you accidentally hurt someone else or cause damage to their property.

 Property protected by renters insurance

 |Furniture||Structure of your apartment/house|